-Partnering for a flood resilient Calgary Expert Management Panel Recommendation Status Timeline 2018 update Purs ue a common river forecasting platform with Alberta Environment and Parks (AEP) and TransAlta for faster and more accurate information and alerts about future flood events.
+Partnering for a flood resilient Calgary Expert Management Panel Recommendation Status Timeline 2018 update Pursue a common river forecasting platform with Alberta Environment and Parks (AEP) and TransAlta for faster and more accurate information and alerts about future flood events.
 (2a) Underway 2019+ The City and AEP currently work together to share information to inform their respective forecasting platforms.
 The City received funds from the National Disaster Mitigation Program in 2017 to support this work, which started in 2018 and is ongoing.
 The Province is developing a new forecasting platform that will be used by both The City and the Province.
 Strengthen partnerships with utility providers to improve resiliency of their infrastructure and operations, with first priority to energy supply and communication networks.
-(1d) Complete 2017 The Flood Emergency Response Manual is updated a nnually to ensure maxin protection of critical city infrastructure and vulnerable communities.
-CEMA h developed a critical infrastructure strategy to support critical infrastructure owners in their understanding of disaster risk and how to reduce their risk.
-CEMA has identified core utility providers and businesses as key stakeholder Since 2013, The City has repaired or replaced damaged monitoring stations a In partnership with Alberta Environment and Parks and Trans Alta, expand the network of river and weather monitoring stations upstream of Calgary and protect stations from damage during flooding.
-(2b) Complete 2017 Since 2013, The City has repaired or replaced damaged monitoring stations a installed new stations.
+(1d) Complete 2017 The Flood Emergency Response Manual is updated annually to ensure maximum protection of critical city infrastructure and vulnerable communities.
+CEMA has developed a critical infrastructure strategy to support critical infrastructure owners in their understanding of disaster risk and how to reduce their risk.
+CEMA has identified core utility providers and businesses as key stakeholders.
+In partnership with Alberta Environment and Parks and TransAlta, expand the network of river and weather monitoring stations upstream of Calgary and protect stations from damage during flooding.
+(2b) Complete 2017 Since 2013, The City has repaired or replaced damaged monitoring stations and installed new stations.
 This recommendation is considered complete.
 However, as part of forecasting platform discussions, expansion and modernization of The City's forecasting platform is being done in partnership with the Province and upgrades to the Bragg Creek monitoring station are scheduled to occur before 2021.
-In partnership with the Province, develop a time-phased plan to remove buildings from a reas with high flood risk, while minimizing the disruption to a ffected communities.
+In partnership with the Province, develop a time-phased plan to remove buildings from areas with high flood risk, while minimizing the disruption to affected communities.
 (4c) Complete 2017 The voluntary Provincial buy-outs program is complete and the Province has begun demolition of properties.
 No further Provincial buy-outs are planned at this time.
 This recommendation is considered complete but may be re-visited in the future, depending on potential Provincial policy.
 Continue to cooperate with TransAlta and the Province to increase flood storage on the Bow River through operation of existing TransAlta facilities.
 (3c) Complete 2016 The Province and TransAlta have a five-year agreement in place for Ghost Reservoir operations, ending in 2021.
 The Bow River Working Group has recognized the importance of this agreement for flood mitigation and identified extending the agreement as a "quick-win" opportunity.
-Host a national flood risk workshop to share best practices & develop a networkinggroup.
-(6e) Complete 2015 The City hosted the 2015 Liva ble Cities Forum on Building Flood Resilient Communities in September 2015 in partnership with Canadian Water Resour Association and ICLEI Canada.
-The City remains involved in national initiatives such as Public Safety Canada's work on development of national floodplain guidelines.
+Host a national flood risk workshop to share best practices & develop a networking group.
+(6e) I Complete I The City hosted the 2015 Livable Cities Forum on Building Flood Resilient Communities in September 2015 in partnership with Canadian Water Resources Association and ICLEI Canada.
+The City remains involved in national initiatives, such as Public Safety Canada's work on development of national floodplain guidelines.